Melvyn Bragg: Writing

-Having produced unpublished short stories since the age of 19, Bragg had initially decided to become a writer after university.
+Having produced unpublished short stories since the age of 19, Bragg had decided to become a writer after university.
 He recognised that writing would not, initially at least, earn him a living, and he took the opportunity at the BBC that arose after he had applied for posts in a variety of industries.
 While at the BBC, he continued writing.
 Publishing his first novel in 1965, he decided to leave the BBC to concentrate full-time on writing.

 A novelist and writer of non-fiction, Bragg has also written a number of television and film screenplays.
 Some of his early television work was in collaboration with Ken Russell, for whom he wrote the biographical dramas The Debussy Film (1965) and Isadora Duncan, the Biggest Dancer in the World (1967), as well as Russell's film about Tchaikovsky, The Music Lovers (1970).
-Most of his novels are autobiographical fictions, set in and around the town of Wigton during his childhood.
+Most of Bragg's novels are autobiographical fictions, set in and around the town of Wigton during his childhood.
 In 1972, he co-wrote the script for Norman Jewison's film Jesus Christ Superstar (1973).

-Although he published several works, he was unable to make a living, forcing a return to television by the mid-1970s.
+Although Bragg published several works, he was unable to make a living, forcing a return to television by the mid-1970s.

 Bragg received a variety of reviews for his work, some critics declaring it outstanding and others suggesting it was lazy.
 Many suggested that splitting his time between writing and broadcasting was detrimental to the quality, and that his media profile and his known sensitivity to criticism made him an easy target for unjust reviews.
 The Literary Review's prize mocking his writing of sex in fiction, according to The Independent, was awarded not on readers' nominations, but simply because it would be good PR.
-From 1996 to 1998 he also wrote a column in The Times newspaper; he has also occasionally written for The Sunday Times, The Guardian and Observer.
+From 1996 to 1998 he also wrote a column in The Times newspaper; he has also occasionally written for The Sunday Times, The Guardian and The Observer.